 The Respondent, in conjunction with CSX, sponsors defined benefit pension plans principally for salaried, management personnel.
 The plans provide eligible employees with retirement benefits based predominately on years of service and compensation rates near retirement.
-Under the CSX pension plan, for employees hired after December 31, 2002, benefits are determined based on cash balance formula, which provides benefits by utilizing interest and pay credits based upon age, service and compensation.
+Under the CSX pension plan, for employees hired after December 31, 2002, benefits are determined based on a cash balance formula, which provides benefits by utilizing interest and pay credits based upon age, service and compensation.
 CSX allocates to the Respondent a portion of the pension expense or benefit for the CSX pension plans based on the Respondent's relative level of participation.
 In addition, the Respondent sponsors one pension plan for retired United Transportation Union employees.
-The expenses for this plan along with the allocated expenses from the various CSX pension plans amounted to \$15 million in both 2009 and 2008, respectively.
+The expenses for this plan along with the allocated expenses from the various CSX pension plans amounted to \$29 million and \$15 million in 2010 and 2009, respectively.

-In addition to these plans, the Respondent participates with CSX to sponsor a postretirement medical plan and a life insurance plan that provide benefits to full-time, salaried, management employees hired on or before December 31, 2002, upon their retirement if certain eligibility requirements are met.
-The postretirement medical plan is contributory (partially funded by retirees), with retiree contributions adjusted annually.
+In addition to these plans, the Respondent participates with CSX to sponsor a self-insured post-retirement medical plan and a life insurance plan that provide benefits to full-time, salaried, management employees, hired prior to January 1, 2003, upon their retirement, if certain eligibility requirements are met.
+Prior to 2011, the post-retirement medical plan was partially funded by all participating retirees, with retiree contributions adjusted annually.
+Beginning in 2011, Medicare-eligible retirees will be covered by a health reimbursement arrangement, which is an employer-funded account that can be used for reimbursement of eligible medical expenses.
+Non-Medicare eligible retirees will continue to be covered by the existing self-insured program.
 The life insurance plan is non-contributory.
 CSX allocates to the Respondent a portion of the expense for these plans based on the Respondent's relative level of participation.
-The allocated expense amounted to \$37 million and \$26 million in 2009 and 2008, respectively.
+The allocated expense amounted to \$28 million and \$37 million in 2010 and 2009, respectively.